in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 <td><button className="btn btn-success" onClick={() => this.updateCourseClicked(course.id)}>Update</button></td>
 ```

-We can create the add ```updateCourseClicked``` method to redirect to Course Component and add the binding in the constructor method
+We can create the add ```updateCourseClicked``` method to redirect to Course Component and add the binding in the constructor method.

 ```
 ...